Skip to content

 Key Designs

-2. Description-Level Curriculum (Based on Sample Representativeness): After acquiring global diagnostic capability, the model further learns local lesion representations.
-The core hypothesis is that samples farther from the class center are less affected by individual variation and comorbidities, exhibiting clearer disease characteristics and thus greater representativeness.
-Specifically, image features \(r_i^v\) and text features \(r_i^t\) are extracted using the pretrained model; each sample is assigned to a cluster via text-label similarity \(c = \arg\max(r_i^t \boldsymbol{l}^T)\); the normalized distance to the cluster center \(d_i = \|r_i^v - u_c\|_2 / d_{\max}\) is computed; and samples are arranged into \(S\) stages in descending order of distance—representative samples (far from center, clear features) are learned first, followed by atypical samples (near center, ambiguous features).
+After acquiring global diagnostic capabilities, the model must learn local lesion representations, though sample representativeness varies.
+The core hypothesis is that samples further from the class center are less influenced by individual variation and comorbidities, thus exhibiting more typical disease features.
+Specifically, a pretrained model extracts image features \(r_i^v\) and text features \(r_i^t\).
+Clustering is performed via text-label similarity \(c = \arg\max(r_i^t \boldsymbol{l}^T)\), and the normalized distance of each sample to its cluster center is calculated as \(d_i = \|r_i^v - u_c\|_2 / d_{\max}\).
+Samples are divided into \(S\) stages from largest to smallest distance—representative samples with clear features are fed first, followed by atypical samples with blurred features near the center.
+This "far is typical" sorting is counter-intuitive but reasonable in the medical domain.

-3. Self-Paced Asymmetric Contrastive Loss: The standard symmetric contrastive loss \(\mathcal{L}_i = \frac{1}{2}(\mathcal{L}_i^{i2t} + \mathcal{L}_i^{t2i})\) is ill-suited for medical images—at early pretraining stages, the visual encoder maps different diseases to similar representations (high inter-class similarity), introducing substantial noise in the text-to-image direction.
-The loss is reformulated as \(\mathcal{L}_i = \frac{1}{2}(\mathcal{L}_i^{i2t} + \alpha(t,T)\mathcal{L}_i^{t2i})\), where \(\alpha(t,T)\) increases linearly from 0 to 1 with training progress.
-Early training focuses solely on the simpler image-to-text alignment (text embeddings are more dispersed and easier to distinguish), with the harder text-to-image alignment gradually incorporated later.
+Standard symmetric contrastive loss \(\mathcal{L}_i = \frac{1}{2}(\mathcal{L}_i^{i2t} + \mathcal{L}_i^{t2i})\) often fails on medical images because early in pretraining, the vision encoder maps different diseases to similar representations (high inter-class similarity), making the text-to-image direction extremely noisy.
+MedKCO modifies the loss to \(\mathcal{L}_i = \frac{1}{2}(\mathcal{L}_i^{i2t} + \alpha(t,T)\mathcal{L}_i^{t2i})\), where \(\alpha(t,T)\) grows linearly from 0 to 1 as training progresses.
+This allows the model to learn the easier image-to-text alignment (where text embeddings are dispersed and discriminable) early on, before gradually introducing the harder text-to-image alignment.
+This directly incorporates the "visually compact, textually dispersed" asymmetry into the training curve.

 Loss & Training

-• Projection head dimensionality: 512 for CLIP, 256 for FILIP
+• Projection head dimensions: 512 for CLIP, 256 for FILIP.

-• Maximum text token length: 256
+• Maximum text token length: 256.

-• Warm-up cosine scheduler (first epoch)
+• Warm-up cosine scheduler (first epoch).

-• Trained on a single RTX A6000 GPU
+• Trained on a single RTX A6000.

 Key Experimental Results